 By setting a science based target, companies can show customers their commitment to sustainability and their combat against climate change more concretely, while becoming a pioneer in their industry.
 This might also encourage other companies, customers and suppliers to join in and push governments to take further action in the battle against global warming.
 According to the SBTi, setting science based targets will also help companies to ‘save money, provide resilience against regulation, boost investor confidence, and spur innovation and competitiveness’.

 What are Scope 1 emissions?

-Scope 1 emissions include greenhouse gases (GHG) that arise from the combustion of fuels owned or controlled by the reporting organisation.
+Scope 1 emissions are direct emissions that include greenhouse gases (GHG) that arise from the combustion of fuels owned or controlled by the reporting organisation.
 Examples can be on-site combustion, organisation-owned fossil-fuel power plants or the emissions from the company fleet.

 What is included in Scope 1 emissions?